Interlacing Diffusions: Applications and examples

 Making use of the proposition above we build two processes in Gelfand-Tsetlin patterns.
-First, the process in $\mathbb{GT}$.
-To do this we make repeated use of part \textbf{(a)} of the proposition above to concatenate such processes.
+First, the process in $\mathbb{GT}(n)$.
+To do this, we make repeated use of part \textbf{(a)} of Proposition \ref{superpositionref2} to consistently concatenate two-level processes.
 Note the fact that the dimension $d$, of the $BESQ(d)$ processes, decreases by $2$ at each stage that we increase the number of particles.
 So we fix $n$ the depth of the Gelfand-Tsetlin pattern and $d^*$ the dimension of the $BESQ$ processes at the bottom of the pattern.
-By concatenating two-level processes we build a process,
+Then, we build a consistent process,